builders-garden/zk-wormhole-monorepo/README.md

 ## About The Proof

-Users need to create locally that they know the dead address anothter user sent `ZKWormholeERC20` to.
+Users need to create locally a zk-proof proving that they know a pre-computed `dead address` where anothter user sent `ZKWormholeERC20` to.
 The proof validates the following:

 - The sender knows the precomputed dead address.